tighten/ziggy/README.md

 #### The `Router` class

-Calling Ziggy's `route()` helper function with no arguments will return an instance of the Javascript `Router` class, which has some other useful properties and methods.
+Calling Ziggy's `route()` helper function with no arguments will return an instance of the JavaScript `Router` class, which has some other useful properties and methods.

 **Checking the current route: `route().current()`**